 In May 1971, like countless refugees of the Liberation War of Bangladesh, my family fled when news of the approaching Pakistani Army reached them.
-Their refuge was Nolam, a village several miles north of the newly constructed university where my father taught and my mother studied literature.
-They took with them my mother’s jewelry, food, and my brother, three years older than me.
-He was barely a month old at the time, and for the first two days of his life, my mother had nursed him in a hospital bed in Dhaka as Operation Searchlight commenced, tanks rumbling, explosions echoing in the streets.
+Their refuge was Nolam, a village several miles north of the newly constructed university where my father taught, and my mother studied literature.
+They took with them my mother’s jewelry, food, and my brother.
+My brother, three years older than me, was barely a month old at the time, and for the first two days of his life, my mother had nursed him in a hospital bed in Dhaka as Operation Searchlight commenced with rumbling tanks and explosions echoing in the streets.

 Dhaka University had been razed to the ground.
 Other places would follow.
 My parents, my mother’s parents, and her six younger siblings straggled along dirt roads with long lines of people merging from different directions, leaving behind their lives.
 The fire-brick roads of their campus gave way to yellow-brown pathways.
 The sun beat down as they crossed fields and passed canals, top-heavy Palmyra trees looming ahead.

 They walked miles, sharing the burden of the infant.
 Finally, my mother was tired, and the baby hungry.
 The others continued; she rested under a tree.